bluesatunsw/owr-502/src/main_power_hub_elec/README.md

 Unlike other power hub devices, the switching of channels is instant (it lacks a soft start).

 ## Monitoring
-The bus voltage, total input current and output current of each channel is monitored.
+The total input current of the rover and output current of each channel is monitored.

 **[TODO] Explain how this will be implemented**